 Hunting for festive blazers for 2023/24?
 Stay tuned for a bigger roundup, but on the affordable side we like J.Crew Factory and Loft — and this Eliza J one is almost always in stock.
 On the more expensive side, check Reiss, Paige, and L’Agence.
 (Love this green iridescent houndstooth from L’Agence, also!)

 Maybe I’m alone here, but I also feel like black lace is more of a holiday look, best saved for fall and winter parties.

-Readers, what are your thoughts on lace at the office?
-Is a lace skirt appropriate?
+Readers, what are your thoughts on lace skirts and the office?
+Is lace ever skirt appropriate?
 Would you wear a black lace skirt into spring and summer?

 Psst: these are some of our favorite pencil skirts for the office:

 Some of our favorite pencil skirts for work as of 2024 include J.Crew,* Ann Taylor, Black Halo, Calvin Klein, Theory, and this Amazon seller) (*plus sizes available – plus-size readers also love Eileen Fisher skirts) (Also: readers love these slip shorts for comfort with bare legs!)

 2021 updated images via Stencil (white sweater and white lace skirt).